dwest/Mason/README.md

-Flash Templates
+Mason Templates
 ===============

 Need templates in your PHP project fast, but don't want to deal with the overhead of a big template library?
 Well fear not!
-Flash Templates are a lightweight solution inspired by the famous [PHP Template Language](http://phptemplatinglanguage.com/) which has been used by PHP developers the world over since the very first release of PHP.
-Flash templates make it easy to separate the concerns of your view code from your application logic, all while maintaining the expressive power of PHP itself.
+Mason Templates are a lightweight solution inspired by the famous [PHP Template Language](http://phptemplatinglanguage.com/) which has been used by PHP developers the world over since the very first release of PHP.
+Mason templates make it easy to separate the concerns of your view code from your application logic, all while maintaining the expressive power of PHP itself.